-out of Ignorance) there has been much suffering.
+Yes, because of Ignorance there has been much suffering.
 To put an end to this suffering we need to put an end to our subtle (and not so subtle) arrogance born of ignorance and false religion.

 "All the human beings - all the creaturesare temples of soul and abodes of God.
 As spiritualists, don't you think we should strive for world peace and amity among all the religions in the world?"